elsejj/verit/README.md

 version.workspace = true
 ```

-# Multiple Projects
+## Multiple Projects

-when multiple supported project files are present (for example, `pyproject.toml` and `package.json` together), `verit` treats the workspace as a single project and applies operations to each manifest. all detected manifests must share the same version before a bump is performed, ensuring the versions stay aligned across languages.
+when multiple supported project files are present (for example, `pyproject.toml` and `Cargo.toml` together, a typical `Maturin` project, use `pyo3` build python native extensions), `verit` treats the workspace as a single project and applies operations to each manifest. all detected manifests must share the same version before a bump is performed, ensuring the versions stay aligned across languages.